MobX πŸ‡ΊπŸ‡¦

 MobX' 2022.3 Decorators are very similar to the MobX 5 decorators, so usage is mostly the same, but there are some gotchas:

-, and subclass tries to override the same field, it's allowed to override the field.
-However, the field on subclass is not an action unless it's also decorated with@action
+• In modern decorators, if superclass has a field decorated by @action, and subclass tries to override the same field, it's allowed to override the field.
+However, the field on subclass is not an action unless it's also decorated with @action in subclass declaration.

 @observer